-You will be allowed one 8.5"x11", double-sided, typed-or-handwritten note sheet at each of your exams.
+You will have 50 minutes to complete each quiz.
+You will be allowed one 8.5"x11", double-sided, typed-or-handwritten note sheet for each quiz.

-Grading Policies and Scale:
+Grading Policies:

-- 1) Any requests for extensions/special accommodations must be made in advance, in writing (email). - 2) Homework and Projects will be accepted up to 1 day late for a 10% penalty. - 3) Any disagreement in scoring must be addressed within one week of the work being graded.
-Note: Numerical scores will be rounded to the nearest integer
+- 1) Any requests for extensions/special accommodations must be made in advance, in writing and sent to the instructor via Canvas messaging. - 2) Homework will be accepted up to 1 day late for a 10% penalty. - 3) Any disagreement in scoring must be addressed within one week of the work being graded.
+All questions about grading must be placed in the "Assignment Comments" section of the Canvas submission for that assignment.
+If a response to your question is not posted within 48 hours you can email your TA requesting that they review the assignment submission.

+Grading Scale: Note: Numerical scores will be rounded to the nearest integer